 (a) Local boards of education are authorized to remove a superintendent who is guilty of immoral or disreputable conduct or who shall fail or refuse to perform the duties required of him by law.
-In case the Superintendent of Public Instruction shall have-State Board of Education has sufficient evidence at any time that any superintendent of schools is not capable of discharging, or is not discharging, the duties of his office as required by law or is guilty of immoral or disreputable conduct, he shall report this matter to the board of education employing said superintendent of schools.
-It shall then be the duty of said-that board of education to hear the evidence in such-the case and, if after careful investigation it shall find the charges true, it shall declare the office vacant at once and proceed to elect a successor: Provided, that such superintendent shall have the right to try his title to office in the courts of the State.
+In case the Superintendent of Public Instruction shall have-State Board of Education has sufficient evidence at any time that any superintendent of schools is not capable of discharging, or is not discharging, the duties of his office as required by law or is guilty of immoral or disreputable conduct, he the State Board of Education shall report this matter to the board of education employing said superintendent of schools.
+It shall then be the duty of said-that board of education to hear the evidence in such-the case and, if after careful investigation it shall find the charges true, it shall declare the office have the right to try his title to office in the courts of the State.